China and Appeasement

 US Violations of the Shanghai Communiqué

-the principles of respect for the sovereignty and territorial integrity of all states, and non-interference in the internal affairs of other states, have not been observed by the US over the issue of Taiwan.
+The key bases of normal relationship between the US and China as stipulated in the Shanghai Communiqué, namely the principles of respect for the sovereignty and territorial integrity of all states, and non-interference in the internal affairs of other states, have not been observed by the US over the issue of Taiwan.
 Far from leading to peace, Chinese appeasement on the Taiwan issue will inevitably lead to war, as no government in China can survive politically the protracted separation of Taiwan that solidifies into a perpetual status quo from foreign interference.
 And a government which tolerates the endless extension of the status quo on Taiwan does so at its own peril.
 For a detailed account of such US violations of Chinese sovereignty and bilateral agreements, see my Asia Times on Line 10-part series on US-China: the Quest for Peace.

 Trade Doves versus Security Hawks

 The confrontation in the US-China-Taiwan triangular arena has become a conflict between the trade doves and the security hawks on all three sides.
-In reality, no amount of US arms sales to Taiwan, quantitative or qualitative, can enhance the island’s long-term security.
+In reality, no amount of USTaiwan, quantitative or qualitative, can enhance the island’s long-term security.
 Trade has never prevented war.
 The US traded with Japan and Germany up to the day of Japanese attack on Pearl Harbor.
 What makes China think twice about recovering Taiwan by force is the cost-benefit analysis of the prospect of a direct military conflict with the US over Taiwan.
 If US strategy in Asia requires the perpetuation of the status quo on Taiwan, then a Chinese military offensive to achieve the reincorporation of Taiwan would simply be a matter of forsworn conclusion.

 Neo-liberal Distortion of the “One Country Two Systems” Principle